 While chorizo can be enjoyed by itself (delectably fermented, cured, and smoked), it can also be easily used as an ingredient in another dish.
 If you go the latter route, consider swapping it with bacon and pairing it with eggs for a delicious breakfast option.
 You can also pair it with rice, pasta, tacos, and vegetables for a hearty dinner.
 If you prefer enjoying chorizo by itself, pair it with salads, or simply add it to your cheeseboard or pair it with olives and manchego cheese for an interesting hors d'ouvres.
 Lastly, don't underestimate the mighty sausage's power as a topping.
 Tear it into tiny pieces and top it over steamed vegetables for added flavor or add it your dips for a spicy surprise.
 Regional takes on chorizo can vary significantly, with the addition of wines, spices, and a range of herbs, so keep experimenting till you find your favorites.

 What You Should Know

 Chorizo is considered a “forbidden” food among some health enthusiasts.
-Chorizo is a technically a “processed meat,” meaning that it’s treated (in this case, smoked or fermented) instead of being simply cooked through.
+Chorizo is technically a “processed meat,” meaning that it’s treated (in this case, smoked or fermented) instead of being simply cooked through.
 It also tends to be on the fatty side and is calorically dense, ringing in at about 455 calories per serving.
 However, if consumed in moderation, it can be an incredible way to spice up your favorite dishes.
 Aim to buy your chorizo from organic sources or try healthier vegetarian options.
+And if you're new to cooking with chorizo, keep in mind that the outer casing needs to be removed before cooking.
 Now that you know what chorizo is, try this recipe for mini chorizo and cauliflower hashbrown egg loaves.